Is Air Duct Cleaning A Waste of Money?

 What types of companies make it a waste of money?
 Is it a waste of money because of the scam?

-If you received a flyer in your mail advertising a special home for a lower price, you are not alone.
+If you received a flyer in your mail advertising a special home or apartments for rent for a lower price, you are not alone.
 Companies sending these mail advertisements make the industry look bad, and making the process looks like a waste of time, energy, and money for a lot of owners.
 It is because these firm’s version of cleansing ducts does not use the right techniques.

 The ads for an entire home service for less than a hundred dollars are called the bait-and-switch advertisement.
 When the company arrives for the cleaning, there is a big chance that they will only clean fewer ducts for a hundred dollars, and surprises you with a quotation of a large amount of money to clean the rest of the system.